osscda/kedahttp/README.md

 docker run -p 4222:4222 -ti nats:latest
 ```

+Or, if you don't want to use Docker, you can install NATS as a binary.
+Follow the directions in the [installation page](https://docs.nats.io/nats-server/installation) for how to do it.
+Note that the Mac Homebrew installation instructions work for Linux and Linuxbrew.
+If you use Linuxbrew, you'll see a warning that it's a Mac-specific installer.
+That's fine and won't affect you.
+Simply run `nats-server` on the command line to get running.

 ## FAQ

 _Why don't you use Horizontal Pod Autoscaling, ingress controllers, or service meshes to do these things?_